Linux commands every user should master

 lucky day.
 This command is really special because it will, from today onwards

-be your first guide to using any terminal command. man
+be your first guide to using any terminal command. man stands for

 manual and is literally your handbook of linux commands.
 Any time you are

-wondering how to use a command, sed
+wondering how to use a command, sed for example, open up your terminal and

 type